New Students FAQs

 Our enrolment page provides full information on when and how to enrol.

-Do I need to attend a face to face enrolment?
+Do I need to attend a face to face enrolment and when do they take place?

 How do I get to the University and can I park on site?